Face to face, telephone, email, instant messaging or webcam counselling

 - to aide me in remembering details about your case for our ongoing sessions

-- to aide me in remembering details about your case when discussing client sessions with my supervisor – as part of the BACP’s Ethical Framework, I am required to discuss my cases with my supervisor (anonymously)
+- to aide me in remembering details about your case when discussing client sessions with my supervisor – (please see the section, Codes of Ethics, below)

 Counselling is a confidential service and therefore my records are confidential.
 This means that I will not usually give any details about you, or our counselling sessions to anyone else.
 However, there may be exceptional cases where I may have to share this information, and breach this confidentiality, for example: